Kent County, Texas: Politics

 In the 2024 Texas Republican presidential primary, Kent County was the only county in Texas that Donald Trump lost.
+However, due to demographically similar counties overwhelmingly backing Trump, observers have speculated that this could have been the result of a data entry error.

 Throughout the 20th century, Kent County was a reliably Democratic county, having only voted for a Republican three times from 1912 until 2000.
 Kent County has realigned into a Republican stronghold since George W. Bush won the county in 2000.
 As of 2024, Kent County has not selected a Democrat in a presidential election since 1996, when then Democratic incumbent Bill Clinton won it.

-Republican Drew Springer, Jr., a businessman from Muenster in Cooke County, has since January 2013 represented Kent County in the Texas House of Representatives.
+Kent County is located within District 83 of the Texas House of Representatives.
+Kent County is located within District 28 of the Texas Senate.